vladvasiliu/kibana-prometheus-exporter-py/README.md

 ### Missing metrics

 I have noticed since the update to Kibana 6.7 that sometimes the avg request time is missing from the stats dictionary.
+I'm not yet sure how to handle this.

 ## Contributing